mackenzie-km/silhouette/README.md

 Please feel free to utilize the pull request or raise issue features on Github to bring new features/glitches to awareness.

-While contributing, plase abide by the code of conduct set forth in https://www.contributor-covenant.org/version/1/4/code-of-conduct
+While contributing, please abide by the code of conduct set forth in https://www.contributor-covenant.org/version/1/4/code-of-conduct

 ## Future Goals